MicrosoftDocs/quantum-docs/articles/optimization-simulated-annealing.md

 | `timeout` | Max execution time for the solver (in seconds).
 This is a best effort mechanism, so the solver may not stop immediately when the timeout is reached.|
 | `seed` | Seed value - used for reproducing results. |

-You can create a parameter-free simulated annealing solver using the Python SDK.
+To create a parameter-free simulated annealing solver for the CPU platform using the SDK:
-The below sample is for a CPU target.

 ```python
 from azure.quantum.optimization import SimulatedAnnealing